 Basketball (some wanted to call it Naismith Ball, but its creator refused) continued to grow in popularity.
 The following year it was introduced nationally within the YMCA.
 The first professional basketball league was formed in 1898.
 That same year, Naismith coached the University of Kansas men’s basketball team.
 Interestingly, he would be the only coach in the program’s history to have a losing record (55-60).

 Naismith went on to receive an honorary Physical Education Masters degree in 1910.
 He patrolled the Mexican border for four months in 1916, visited France, wrote two books, and became an American citizen in 1925.
 Naismith never wanted fame or recognition for creating basketball, but he did get some satisfaction in seeing it made an official Olympic sport at the 1936 Olympic Games in Berlin.

-Naismith died three years alter on November 28, 1939.
-Among his many honors are the Naismith Memorial Basketball Hall of Fame in Springfield, Massachusetts and several different Naismith awards.
+Naismith died three years later on November 28, 1939.
+Among his many honors is the Naismith Memorial Basketball Hall of Fame in Springfield, Massachusetts and several different Naismith awards.

 Click here to visit the Hall of Fame website and here for the Naismith Basketball Foundation site.